-Taught by Heather Way, Frances Leos Martinez, and Eliza Platts-Mills
+- Taught by Frances Leos Martinez and Heather Way

 ENTREPRENEURSHIP AND COMMUNITY DEVELOPMENT CLINIC – 6 credits (application required)

-The Entrepreneurship and Community Development Clinic provides students with a unique opportunity to develop business law and problem solving skills while representing entrepreneurs, nonprofit organizations, and community groups.
+Take your transactional lawyering skills to the next level with the Entrepreneurship and Community Development Clinic (ECDC).
+The ECDC provides students with a unique opportunity to develop business law and problem-solving skills while providing transactional legal representation to small businesses, social enterprises, artists, nonprofit organizations, and community groups in Texas.

 - forming for-profit and nonprofit entities